Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 At home we demonstrate the use of real sensors through local real board for HWC

 ### Components
 1. The [B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html) is a development board to learn and develop solutions based on LoRa®, Sigfox™, and FSK/OOK technologies.
-It hosts pH and Turbidity **sensors**, On-board LEDs that act as **actuators** to inform user of board status, and LoRa module for **network communications** of data.
+It hosts pH and Turbidity **sensors**, On-board LEDs that act as **actuators** to inform user of board status, and LoRa module for **network communications**.
 Since each board resides within the harbour, it is powered on by harbour's electric small tower.
 Further information about power consumption is provided at [Evaluation.md](/Evaluation.md) document
     1. Component    | Operating Voltage | Operating Current
        ------------ | ----------------- | -----------------
        [LoRa module CMWX1ZZABZ-091](https://www.murata.com/en-eu/products/connectivitymodule/lpwa/overview/lineup/type-abz-078)  | 3.9V DC | 128 mA (MAX)